Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 #### Disengage
 You can spend 1 CT as an action to disengage enemies and then move away, preventing attacks of opportunity on you.

-#### Armor Slow:
+#### Heavy Armor:
-Wearing heavy armor slows you down.
+Wearing heavy armor makes you take less damage, but slows you down.
-Remove 2 Movespeed when you equip Klimakas or the Corinthian helmet. (each remove 2 Movespeed)
+Remove 2 Movespeed when you equip Klimakas or the Corinthian helmet. (for each item equipped remove 2 Movespeed) Equipping a heavy shield

 #### Damage Types
 #### Blunt Damage: